Dealing with Expert Bias in Collective Decision-Making: Background

-The aim of any agent is to minimize the regret $R_T^{\pi}$, or, equivalently, maximize the sum of collected rewards.
+Similarly to the MAB case, we define the regret of a policy selecting the sequence of arms $(k_t)_{t=1}^T$ as:

-When approximating $f_k$ from scratch is impractical, experts can provide the advice required to select the appropriate arms.
+When approximating $f$ from scratch is impractical, experts can provide the advice required to select the appropriate arms.
 Identifying the best way to use this advice can however present another challenge, as all experts might not be equal in their expertise.
-Both static aggregation techniques such as plurality votes \citep{Grofman1983}, or adaptive methods which for example learn to identify the best performing experts \citep{ doi:10.1137/S0097539701398375, DBLP:journals/corr/abs-1002-4058} have been proposed to address this.
+Both static aggregation techniques such as plurality votes \citep{Grofman1983}, or adaptive methods which for example learn to identify the best performing experts \citep{ doi:10.1137/S0097539701398375, beygelzimer2011contextual} have been proposed to address this.
 In the following section we formalize this problem of bandits with expert advice and present different algorithmic approaches to tackle it.
+In addition we detail how previous algorithms in similar settings differ from ours, and why our new approach is relevant.